T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * *exportFilename* = <filename for save as> - Name, offered in the 'File save as' browser dialog.
 Default: 'output.<ext>'.

-    If there is no `exportFilename` defined and `mode=file`, than the original filename is taken.
+    If there is no `exportFilename` defined, then the original filename is taken.

-    If the mime type is different from the `exportFilename` extension, then the mime type extension will be added to `exportFilename`.
-This guarantees that a filemanager will open the file with the correct application.

-    The user typically expect meaningful and distinct filenames for different download links.
+    The user typically expects meaningful and distinct filenames for different download links.

 * *popupMessage*: `a:<text>` - will be displayed in the popup window during download.
 If the creating/download is fast, the window might disappear quickly.